datac182fa24/datac182_hw3_student/README.md

 ### [Option 1] Working on Colab (Recommended)
 We recommend working on Colab with GPU enabled since this assignment needs a fair amount of compute.

+Please follow the instructions below to work on Colab:
 In Colab, we can enforce using GPU by clicking `Runtime -> Change Runtime Type -> Hardware accelerator` and selecting `GPU`.
 The dependencies will be installed once the notebooks are excuted.